 „Today, it is essential to be at the technical and technological forefront in the field of CO2 emission reduction in order to be able to best support our customers with the simple aim of caring for Mother Nature and ensuring the future.
 Plastics for Zero Emission allows us to have a broad but precise vision thanks to the help of the best actors in this field.“ Simon Gremaud, ARBURG AG

 NEW PERSPECTIVES –

 The global challenge of climate change requires collective action.
 Switzerland therefore wants to bring its CO2 emissions to net zero by 2050 at the latest.

-NTN INNOVATION BOOSTERS POWERED BY INNOSUISSE
+INNOVATION BOOSTERS POWERED BY INNOSUISSE

 NEWS & EVENTS

 Beyond Gravity produces cylindrical, conical and ogive-shaped structures made from prepreg for space applications.
 Several measures are already in place to minimize Foreign Object Damage (FOD) risks and to ensure that only high-quality parts are produced.
 The Innovation Booster project aims to develop a detection system to prevent FOD during the composite layup process used in the production of functional composite panels.
 The system helps to avoid the waste of materials and to reduce the...

 Implementing a thermoset resin winding process with recycled carbon fibre yarn should help reducing the CO2 emissions for the raw materials by up to 90% compared to virgin fibres.
 Tubular winded products, as intended to produce in this project, can be used in a wide range of sporting goods, e.g. as bicycle frames, ski poles or hockey sticks.
 Winding of recycled discontinuous fibre yarn combines the advantages of the winding process together with the excellent mechanical properties of carbon...